sebscholl/knowledge-git-sync/athenaeum/career/GAME metrics framework.md

 - Does this product or feature make us more competitive?
 - Will this product/feature lead to entering a new market?
 - What does my business look like if this product/feature is successful?
+- **4 Ways a Product can be Valuable to a Business** -> Increase sales
+	-> Decrease cost
+	-> Decrease risk (If a quantifiable risk impacts sales/cost and removing it helps) -> Improve opportunity (Changes that lead to increased opportunities)

 ## Actions
 Actions should become a quantitative list of things you want your user to do within your product.
 Don't worry about numbers or trackability; you're still creating a narrative.